dpinela/HollowKnight.RandoMapMod/README.md

 # Randomizer Map S

-This is a fork of Rando Map Mod v0.5.1, with some different features.
+This is a fork of Rando Map Mod v0.5.1, with some bug fixes and new features.

 This has been tested with both RandomizerMod v3.12(573) and v3.12c(884) (the Discord beta).